Man accused in murder of local doctor fit for trial

-A man who has been charged in connection to the murder of Dr. Miran Ribati is competent to stand trial in the Superior Court of Guam.
+A man charged in connection to the murder of Dr. Miran Ribati is competent to stand trial in the Superior Court of Guam.

 Defendant Akmal "AK" Khozhiev, 27, appeared before Judge Maria Cenzon on Tuesday.